 Visual and Hearing Impairment Advisers

-As well as a physical impairment, some students have visual or hearing difficulties.
-We do everything we can to make sure these young people don’t face additional challenges, and can participate fully in school life.
+As well as physical impairment, some students have visual or hearing difficulties.
+We do everything we can to make sure these young people don’t face additional challenges and can participate fully in school life.

 Support for students with a visual impairment

-Treloar’s Visual Impairment Adviser (who is also a state registered Orthoptist) works on site one or two days a week.
+Treloar’s Visual Impairment Advisor (who is also a state registered Orthoptist) works on site one or two days a week.
 Among other things she:

 - Undertakes visual assessments, including help to understand your visual impairment and advises on how to manage it

 - Provides low vision aids such as magnification systems and reading scanners or adapted computers

 - Liaises with external ophthalmologists, other ophthalmic specialists and Treloar’s staff and parents with your consent